 Slice

 Within each wash cycle, some cards will move from one vector to the other due to the movement of the dealer’s hands.
 We call this movement a “slice.”
-We also distinguish between what we call an “inner slice” and an “outer slice,” whereby an inner slice refers to cards moving from one inner column to the other (i.e depending on whether it is a left-hand or right-hand wash cycle), and an outer slice refers to cards moving from an outer column to an inner column (i.e. column 1 to column 2 during a left-hand wash cycle, or column 4 to column 3 during a right-hand wash).
+We also distinguish between what we call an “inner slice” and an “outer slice,” whereby an inner slice refers to cards moving from one inner column to the other, and an outer slice refers to cards moving from an outer column to an inner column.

 We assume that an inner slice will occur more frequently, due to the nature of the hand movement during any given wash cycle, whereby card mingling appears to occur more frequently with cards that are in the middle of the wash space as opposed to the outer area.
+Specifically, we generate a Bernoulli random variable dictating that an inner slice will occur 70% of the time, with an outer slice occurring the remaining 30% of the time; these values were chosen based on a rough estimate of what we think to be plausible from having manually performed the wash shuffle ourselves.

+Then, if an inner slice does occur, cards will move from one column to the other with the donating column being chosen by a Bernoulli random variable with probability equal to the relative length of the column; that is, the probability that column 2 will be the donor column is equal to n2n2+n3, where ni is the length of the ith column.
+Similarly, if an outer slice occurs, cards will move from one column to another with the donating column again being chosen by a Bernoulli random variable with probability equal to the relative length of the column.

-Specifically, we generate a Bernoulli random variable dictating that an inner slice will occur 70% of the time, with an outer slice occurring the remaining 30% of the time.
-Then, the number of cards that slice from the donor column into the receiver column is determined by a truncated Poisson distribution with λ=4, and a maximum value equal to the length of the donor column minus two.
+Finally, again based upon observed plausibility, the number of cards that slice from the donor column into the receiver column is determined by a truncated Poisson distribution with λ=4, and a maximum value equal to the length of the donor column minus two.
 We subtract two because the cards to be donated come from the middle of the donor column, and we restrict it such that the two bookending cards of the column must remain.
 The cards that slice from one column to another are always a neighboring grouping of cards because, as seen in (Black, 2020), most cards tend to stick in small groups despite being shuffled around.

+For example, consider again the starting left vector from above: